-3.4.1.3 Groundwater Quality Monitoring Network
+1245 3.4.1.3 Groundwater Quality Monitoring Network

-The objective of the groundwater quality monitoring network design is to capture sufficient spatial and temporal detail to understand groundwater quality in the Subbasin.
-The purpose is also to adequately monitor groundwater conditions for all beneficial uses.
-The data from the network will provide an ongoing water quality record for future assessments of groundwater quality.
-The spatial and temporal coverage of the network is designed to allow the GSAs to take an effective and efficient adaptive management approach in protecting groundwater quality, to minimize the risk for exceeding maximum water quality thresholds, to support the GSAs in implementing timely projects and actions, and ultimately, to contribute to compliance with water quality objectives throughout the Subbasin.
+1246 The objective of the groundwater quality monitoring network design is to capture sufficient spatial and temporal detail to understand groundwater guality in the Subbasin.
+The purpose is 1247 also to adequately monitor groundwater conditions for all beneficial uses.
+The data from the 1248 1249 network will provide an ongoing water quality record for future assessments of groundwater quality.
+The spatial and temporal coverage of the network is designed to allow the GSAs to take 1250 1251 an effective and efficient adaptive management approach in protecting groundwater quality, to 1252 minimize the risk for exceeding maximum water quality thresholds, to support the GSAs in 1253 implementing timely projects and actions, and ultimately, to contribute to compliance with water 1254 quality objectives throughout the Subbasin.

-Existing wells used to monitor groundwater quality in the Subbasin are primarily located within and near the semi-urban areas of the Subbasin.
-Additionally, members of the community volunteered eight wells to potentially be included in the network; these volunteered wells do not have a historical record of water quality data.
-There are data gaps in the Subbasin regarding the spatial and temporal distribution of groundwater quality data.
-For this reason, up to five of the monitoring wells volunteered by community members will be included as part of the network.
-If necessary, these additional wells will be incorporated into the network to improve spatial coverage of the Subbasin; one additional well installed by DWR will also be incorporated into the network.
+1255 Existing wells used to monitor groundwater quality in the Subbasin are primarily located within 1256 and near the semi-urban areas of the Subbasin.
+Additionally, members of the community volunteered eight wells to potentially be included in the network; these volunteered wells do not 1257 1258 have a historical record of water quality data.
+There are data gaps in the Subbasin regarding the 1259 spatial and temporal distribution of groundwater quality data.
+For this reason, up to five new monitoring wells may be installed as part of the network.
+If necessary, these new wells will be 1260 1261 incorporated into the network to improve spatial coverage of the Subbasin; one additional well 1262 installed by DWR will also be incorporated into the network.

-The monitoring network will use existing programs in the Subbasin that already monitor for specific constituents of concern for which SMCs are set (nitrate and TDS), and from other programs where these constituents could be added as part of routine monitoring efforts in support of the GSP.
-Coordination will be conducted between existing monitoring programs and the GSAs to develop an agreement for data collection responsibilities, monitoring protocols, and data reporting.
-Samples for nitrate, TDS, arsenic, boron, and pH will be collected at least once every three years from each well in the existing water quality network.
-To prevent bias associated with the date of sample collection, all samples should be collected on approximately the same date (i.e., +/- 30 days of each other) each year.
-Groundwater quality samples will be collected and analyzed in accordance with the monitoring protocols outlined below.
+1263 The monitoring network will use existing programs in the Subbasin that already monitor for specific constituents of concern for which SMCs are set (nitrate and TDS), and from other 1264 1265 programs where these constituents could be added as part of routine monitoring efforts in support of the GSP.
+Coordination will be conducted between existing monitoring programs and 1266 1267 the GSAs to develop an agreement for data collection responsibilities, monitoring protocols, and data reporting.
+Samples for nitrate, TDS, arsenic, boron, and pH will be collected at least 1268 1269 annually from each well in the water quality network.
+To prevent bias associated with date of 1270 sample collection, all samples should be collected on approximately the same date (i.e., +/- 30 days of each other) each year.
+Groundwater quality samples will be collected and 1271 1272 analyzed in accordance with the monitoring protocols outlined in below.
+1273 Using the geographic location of wells with historic groundwater guality records (June 1990 -

-Using the geographic location of wells with historic groundwater quality records (June 1990 - July 2020), an initial list of wells with groundwater quality measurements was created for inclusion in the monitoring network.
-Water quality monitoring well locations were then reviewed to assess the spatial coverage obtained from the network.
-Information on the screened interval and well depth was scarce.
-This data gap will be addressed through further investigation of well completion reports and use of well video logs.
-Spatial data gaps, and potentially inadequate vertical coverage, will be addressed through the addition of wells volunteered by community members.
-Additionally, future project and management actions outlined in Chapter 4 will be implemented to refine the water quality network as needed.
+July 2020), an initial list of wells with groundwater quality measurements was created for 1274 1275 inclusion in the monitoring network.
+Water quality monitoring well locations were then reviewed 1276 to assess the spatial coverage obtained from the network.
+Information on the screened interval 1277 and well depth was scarce.
+This data gap will be addressed through further investigation of well 1278 completion reports and use of well video logs.
+Spatial data gaps, and potentially inadequate 1279 vertical coverage, will be addressed through the installation of new wells.
+Additionally, future 1280 project and management actions outlined in Chapter 4 will be implemented to refine the water 1281 quality network as needed.